pivoshenko/pypi-jump-to/CONTRIBUTING.md

 ## Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for `python-jump-to`, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for `pip-jump-to`, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.